a9s Data Service Sunrise/Sunset for Major Versions

 Timeline

 As a general rule, the deprecation phase starts 3 months (three major release cycles of anynines-deployment) before the EOL date of the vendor software used by the a9s Data Service, with a deprecation announcement.
 It usually ends 3 months after the EOL, with an unsupport announcement.
-Thus, owners of deprecated a9s Data Service instances are granted a buffer period of at least 6 months to migrate to a fully supported GA version.
+Thus, owners of deprecated a9s Data Service Instances are granted an additional buffer period of at least 6 months to migrate to a fully supported GA version after the upstream Data Service version has become end-of-life.

 Unsupported